A second wave of coronavirus? Scientists say the world is still deep in the first.

 The WHO proposed a different turn of phrase: “One big wave.”

-The severity of the ongoing wave is modulated by the adoption of and adherence to policies mean to slow the spread, experts said.
+The severity of the ongoing wave is modulated by the adoption of and adherence to policies meant to slow the spread, experts said.

-“What is affecting the transmission of this virus is mass gatherings, it is people coming together and people not social distancing, not talking the precautions to ensure they are not in close contact,” Harris said at the briefing.
+“What is affecting the transmission of this virus is mass gatherings, it is people coming together and people not social distancing, not taking the precautions to ensure they are not in close contact,” Harris said at the briefing.

 Lipworth and Weber shared the WHO’s assessment.